RCIC-UCI-Public/website-rcic/docs/source/hpc3/specs.rst

 Most nodes in HPC3 have at least 40 cores/node.

-You may download node details info as the `CVS file </hpc3/hpc3-nodes.csv>`_ or browse the table below.
+You may download node details info as the `CVS file </hpc3/nodes.csv>`_ or browse the table below.

 TODO Click on the column header for sorting.

 .. csv-table:: Node detil info updated :blogauthor:`21 Feb 2023`.
    :class: noscroll-table
-   :file: hpc3-nodes.csv
+   :file: nodes.csv
    :widths: 5,5,18,20,15,22,10,5
    :header-rows: 1